makedonkatochevska/challenges/README.md

    git clone https://github.com/makedonkatochevska/challenges.git
    ```
 2. Checkout to Challenge4_Bootstrap branch
-3. Open index.html in your preferred browser to view the landing page.
+3. Open index.html in your preferred browser to view the website.

 ---